Skip to main content

 The connection between your diet and your endocrine system is intimate and bidirectional.
 For a man on a TRT protocol, managing insulin levels is a primary objective.
 A diet high in refined carbohydrates and sugars leads to insulin spikes, which can increase the production of Sex Hormone-Binding Globulin (SHBG).

 SHBG binds to testosterone, rendering it inactive.
-Therefore, a that stabilizes blood sugar, such as one based on the principles of a Mediterranean or low-glycemic diet, can lower SHBG and increase the amount of “free” testosterone available to the body’s tissues.
+Therefore, a nutritional strategy that stabilizes blood sugar, such as one based on the principles of a Mediterranean or low-glycemic diet, can lower SHBG and increase the amount of “free” testosterone available to the body’s tissues.
 This makes the therapeutic protocol more effective.

 Similarly, for women navigating perimenopause or utilizing hormonal support, a diet rich in phytoestrogens from sources like flax seeds and legumes can provide gentle support for estrogen pathways.
 Furthermore, ensuring adequate intake of high-quality protein and healthy fats supports the production of all steroid hormones, including progesterone and testosterone, which are synthesized from cholesterol.